-The Allen School and the Seattle region have emerged as leaders in the burgeoning field of data science.
-As every field becomes more data-driven, UW CSE is at the forefront of novel data management techniques and visualization tools to fuel a new wave of scientific discovery and industry breakthroughs.
+The University of Washington and the Seattle region have emerged as leaders in the burgeoning field of data science.
+As every field becomes more data-driven, the Allen School is at the forefront of novel data management techniques and visualization tools to fuel a new wave of scientific discovery and industry breakthroughs.

 The Allen School's Database Group aims to broaden the focus of database and data management techniques beyond their traditional scope.
 Our researchers conduct both theoretical and systems research in big data management, cloud computing, data pricing, probabilistic databases, stream processing, sensor-based monitoring, databases and the web, XML, data management for ubiquitous computing, data integration, and data mining.
 The group frequently works with colleagues in Artificial Intelligence, Systems, and Ubiquitous Computing, as well as researchers in other disciplines across the campus.